spacelift-io/user-documentation/docs/concepts/policy/approval-policy.md

 ![](<../../assets/screenshots/Mouse_Highlight_Overlay_and_Resource_in_a_separate_file_·_Bacon (1).png>)

-With a positive review, the approval policy could evaluate to Approve thus unblocking the run:
+With a positive review, the approval policy could evaluate to Approve, thus unblocking the run:

 ![](../../assets/screenshots/Mouse_Highlight_Overlay_and_Resource_in_a_separate_file_·_Bacon.png)

 When an [unconfirmed](../run/tracked.md#unconfirmed) run needs approval, you will not be able to [confirm](../run/tracked.md#confirmed) it until that approval is received.
-The run can however be [discarded](../run/tracked.md#discarded) at any point:
+The run can, however, be [discarded](../run/tracked.md#discarded) at any point:

 ![](<../../assets/screenshots/Mouse_Highlight_Overlay_and_Resource_in_a_separate_file_·_Bacon (3).png>)

-In principle, the run review and approval process are very similar to GitHub's Pull Request review, the only exception being that it's the Rego policy (rather than a set of checkboxes and dropdowns) that defines the exact conditions to approve the run.
+In principle, the run review and approval process is very similar to GitHub's Pull Request review, the only exception being that it's the Rego policy (rather than a set of checkboxes and dropdowns) that defines the exact conditions to approve the run.

 !!! tip
     If separate run approval and confirmation steps sound confusing, don't worry.
 Just think about how GitHub's Pull Requests work - you can approve a PR before merging it in a separate step.
-A PR approval means "I'm OK with this being merged".
-A run approval means "I'm OK with that action being executed".
+A PR approval means "I'm OK with this being merged."
+A run approval means "I'm OK with that action being executed."

 ## Rules

 Your approval policy can define the following boolean rules:

 - **approve**: the run is approved and no longer requires (or allows) review;
-- **reject**: the run fails immediately;
+- **reject**: the run fails immediately.

 While the 'approve' rule must be defined in order for the run to be able to progress, it's perfectly valid to not define the 'reject' rule.
 In that case, runs that look invalid can be cleaned up ([canceled](../run/README.md#canceled) or [discarded](../run/tracked.md#discarded)) manually.

 It's also perfectly acceptable for any given policy evaluation to return 'false' on both 'approve' and 'reject' rules.
-This only means that the result is yet 'undecided' and more reviews will be necessary to reach the conclusion.
-A perfect example would be a policy that requires 2 approvals for a given job - the first review is not yet supposed to set the 'approve' value to 'true'.
+This only means that the result is yet 'undecided,' and more reviews will be necessary to reach a conclusion.
+A perfect example would be a policy that requires 2 approvals for a given job - the first review is not yet supposed to set the 'approve' value to 'true.'

 !!! info
     Users must have [`write`](./stack-access-policy.md#readers-and-writers) or [`admin`](./login-policy.md#purpose) access to the stack to be able to approve changes.

-### How it works
+### How It Works

 When a user reviews the run, Spacelift persists their review and passes it to the approval policy, along with other reviews, plus some information about the run and its stack.
 The same user can review the same run as many times as they want, but only their newest review will be presented to the approval policy.
 This mechanism allows you to change your mind, very similar to Pull Request reviews.

-## Data input
+## Data Input

 !!! info
-    Note that this is just an example meant for informational purposes (json doesn't support comments by design).
+    Note that this is just an example meant for informational purposes (JSON doesn't support comments by design).
 You can get a sample using the [policy workbench](./README.md#policy-workbench).

 This is the schema of the data input that each policy request will receive: